izzyharker/quack/README.md

 ```
 python parse.py <filename>.qk
 ```
 to parse the input file to assembly.
-The default output is "[filename].asm".
-There is a sample file provided called `ex.qk`, running the program with no additional arguments will parse that default file.
+The default output file is `Main.asm`.
+There is a sample file provided called `ex.qk`; running the program with no additional arguments will parse that default file.
+It contains a number of legitimate assignments followed by a number of horribly wrong assignments.
+Good luck!

 As instructed, there is no error checking.
 You can enter things such as `5abc`.
 What will the parser do?
 Nobody knows.
 You can also have fun lines such as `5 + "Hi" - False;`.
-This will certainly not run, but it will compile just fine.
+This will certainly not run, but it will parse just fine.

+Test files should follow the syntax of ex.qk - that is, assignments and absolutely nothing else.
+I cannot promise that trying to be fancy ("correct") will not break the parser altogether.

 ## Part 1
 In our second "sprint", we will translate a basic subset of the Quack language:  A sequence of assignment statements, including method calls on the built-in classes.
 We will not create new classes or methods, but we will consider the sequence of assignment statements we create the body of a constructor for a special "Main" class (which we may give another name like "$Main" so that it can't conflict with any class a user could write).